feathersjs/docs/clients/primus.md

 ## React Native Usage

 TODO (EK): Add some of the specific React Native things we needed to change to properly support websockets.
 I'm pretty sure this doesn't completely work so it's still a WIP.
-PR's welcome!
+PR's welcome if you want to try primus out on React Native!

 ```bash
 $ npm install feathers feathers-primus feathers-hooks primus